This review was updated on September 23.

-Helmer Danny DeVito’s comedy here is mean-spirited and sophomoric.
-A waste of the considerable appeal and comic talents of leads Ben Stiller and Drew Barrymore, this barrage of demolition humor scores only a modest laugh count.
-The star pairing should provide Miramax with opening muscle, longer-term prospects look less promising.
+There’s a direct line connecting Danny DeVito’s first stint behind the camera, “Throw Momma From the Train,” to his most recent, “Duplex”: Both films center on the desired elimination of troublesome old women.
+But somewhere along the way, the comedy turned from dark and playful to mean-spirited and sophomoric.
+A waste of the considerable appeal and comic talents of leads Ben Stiller and Drew Barrymore — who as producers have only themselves to blame — this numbing barrage of demolition humor scores only a modest laugh count.
+The star pairing should provide Miramax with some opening muscle, but longer-term prospects look less promising.

 While it’s not as callous and misanthropic as DeVito’s last turn at directing, “Death to Smoochy,” there’s something sour about this comedy, scripted by Larry Doyle.
 Predictable save for a semi-clever final twist, the film strains to find amusement in the discomfort of its characters and the destruction of their property.

 Opening animated sequence depicts young marrieds Alex (Stiller) and Nancy (Barrymore) as they brave the hostile Manhattan real estate market.
 Their prayers appear to have been answered when their persuasive realtor (Harvey Fierstein) shows them a spacious Brooklyn brownstone.

 The sole drawback is Mrs. Connelly (Eileen Essell), a seemingly benign, elderly Irishwoman living in the rent-controlled apartment upstairs, whose poor health indicates her lease is about to expire.
 But when Alex and Nancy take up residence, they find that the frail oldster is full of pep.